Shealynntate/mnist-js/README.md

 `x [optional]: number` X offset into the canvas for the image

 `y [optional]: number` Y offset into the canvas for the image

+`scale [optional]: number` A scalar applied to the image.
+It's set to 1 by default.

 # License